goks/Boomplay/compile instructions/commands.md

+#Compile Instructions To Export the project as a windows executable.

+### Mode 1: Dependencies visible( Not a single executable).

 ###### Step1:
  Install [PyInstaller](https://pyinstaller.readthedocs.io/en/stable/).

 ###### Step2:

- Create newfolder inside the root of the package.
+ Create \<newfolder\> inside the root of the package.

      cd <newfolder>